TJHeuvel/rival-doc/How_To/constraining-movement-to-ground.md

 # Constraining Movement to the Ground Plane

 The default code-generated character comes with a `ConstrainVelocityToGroundPlane` option, which is true by default.
+It is used as a parameter to `KinematicCharacterUtilities.DefaultMethods.ProjectVelocityOnHits` in the `ProjectVelocityOnHits` of your character processor.

 When true, this option makes your character unable to "bump up into the air" when moving fast into slopes that are too steep.